 Another arcade port, Q*bert lost the cool isometric perspective but none of the addictive gameplay that made it such a classic.
 You play as a long-snouted, armless orange thing as you jump around a pyramid, trying to touch every cube while avoiding Coily the snake and other creatures.
-Get hit by an enemy and Q*bert curses “@!#?@!,” which is probably much nicer than what most players yelled at the screen.
-Though he hasn’t had any recent games, the iconic character showed up in last year’s animated hit
+Get hit by an enemy and Q*bert curses "@!#?@!," which is probably much nicer than what most players yelled at the screen.
+Though he hasn't had any recent games, the iconic character showed up in the animated hit Wreck-It-Ralph.

 9. Joust (1983):

 Who needs horses when you can joust on a flying ostrich?
-Sure, ostriches can’t fly, but that’s the fun of Joust, which has you battling other knights on buzzards, collecting eggs and dodging pterodactyls.
-The game is all about strategy, as the height of your character relative to the others determines who survives a collision, leading to much frantic button mashing to flap your ostrich’s magnificent wings.
+Sure, ostriches can't fly, but that's the fun of Joust, which has you battling other knights on buzzards, collecting eggs, and dodging pterodactyls.
+The game is all about strategy, as the height of your character relative to the others determines who survives a collision, leading to much frantic button-mashing to flap your ostrich's magnificent wings.
 It may not make much sense, but it sure was fun.

 10. Pole Position (1983):